-Before becoming a Scrum Master, I had worked as the technical lead on a number of teams.
+Early in my career, I worked as the technical lead on a number of teams.
 Part of my job on those teams was to make decisions.
 And I think I did it well.
 Being decisive and assertive is part of my personality.

-But those personality traits didn’t serve me as well once I became a Scrum Master.
-I realized that to succeed as a Scrum Master, I needed to shift from making assertions toward asking more questions.
+But those personality traits didn’t serve me as a Scrum Master and later as a product owner.
+Among the many mistakes I made as a new Scrum Master (and one of the mistakes product owners make as well) was making too many assertions.
+To be successful, I needed to ask more questions.
 Because that wasn’t my natural style—and it wasn’t what had earned me any success I’d had through that point in my career—I struggled at first.

 But with persistence I got better at asking questions.
-I’d like to share with you some of my favorite questions to ask.
-Most of these can be asked of a team whether you are a Scrum Master or a product owner.
+I’d like to share with you some of my favorite questions to ask whether you are a Scrum Master or a product owner.

 Yes, I know those units overlap—many weeks can be more than a month.
 But getting an estimate from a team like, “Oh, weeks, a few weeks,” is often good enough to make a decision, including perhaps the decision to ask the team to formally estimate the work in a more thorough way.